Murders of Dean and Tina Clouse: Initial investigation

 Further investigation turned up very few leads beyond what was gathered from the scene.
 Initial age estimates placed them as teenagers or young adults.
 Initial theories speculated that the female victim was attacked first and that the male victim had been killed while defending her.
 Harris County forensic artist Mary Mize drew the initial facial reconstructions of both victims, but the reconstructions failed to generate any leads, now known to be because the Clouses had not yet built roots in Texas at the time of their deaths.
-As yet unidentified, the "Does" were buried in the Harris County Cemetery.
+As they were unidentified at the time, the "Does" were buried in the Harris County Cemetery.
 Even after the victims were properly identified, no arrests have ever been made for their murders.

 Cold case investigation

 The bodies were exhumed in July 2011 to extract DNA, originally to find out if they were related.
 The funding for exhumation was acquired when Harris County received a grant from the National Institute of Justice to exhume several unidentified murder victims, including the Clouses, to extract their DNA and enter it into databases.
-Jennifer Love, forensic anthropology director of the identification unit in the Harris County medical examiner’s office, was put in charge of the exhumation.
+Jennifer Love, forensic anthropology director of the identification unit in the Harris County medical examiner's office, was put in charge of the exhumation.
 Funding for continued genealogical research into the Harris County Does was then secured from the true crime podcast company Audiochuck.